VFPX/VFPX.github.io/migrating.md

 * For *Directory*, specify the name of the folder you just created.

-* Turn on *From SVN Repository* and turn off all of the other checkboxes in the *From SVN Repository* section.
+* Turn on *From SVN Repository* and turn off all of the other checkboxes in the *From SVN Repository* section (this is important or the import will not work properly).

     ![](/images/CloneFromSVN.png)